 Pathways was designed to cover a population similar to what would be covered under ACA Medicaid expansion in Georgia.
 It has covered a small fraction of that population in its first 18 months.
 The remaining majority of the would-be expansion population remains uninsured or seeks coverage through subsidized Affordable Care Act marketplace plans (which require income at least at 100 percent of FPL to qualify for premium tax credits in non-expansion states).

-Comparison: Pathways vs. ACA Medicaid Expansion
+How Georgia Pathways to Coverage Compares to ACA Medicaid Expansion

-Feature Pathways ACA Medicaid Expansion
+Feature Georgia Pathways to Coverage ACA Medicaid Expansion

-Federal authority Section 1115 demonstration 42 USC 1396a(a)(10)(A)(i)(VIII)
+Federal authority Section 1115 demonstration Affordable Care Act expansion group

 Income limit 100 percent of FPL 138 percent of FPL